Hiking in Cinque Terre – Monterosso to Vernazza

 *Take plenty of water and snacks, there is no tuck shop along the way.

 *There are no restrooms on the trail so prepare accordingly.

-We walked back from the clear blue seas looking up at the stunning buildings refreshed and perked up from our cool dip.
+Walking back from the clear blue seas we looked up at the stunning buildings refreshed and perked up from our cool dip.

 This hike along the Cinque Terre trail proved to be an absolute bucket list travel adventure and a huge highlight of the whole Italian tour experience.